lbormann/darts-caller/README.md

 ### failed keycloakauthentication Error (401 invalid_grant)

 - Disable Two-Factor-Auth (2FA).
-- Make sure you use your email-addres.
+- Make sure your email-address ist correct.
-- Check your password.
-- Else try to change your password.
+- Make sure your password ist correct.
+(Else: try to change your password)

 ### Can not play sound for sound-file-key 'X' -> Ignore this or check existance; otherwise convert your file appropriate